mkt-market/cip-docs/docs/subprotocols/canto-bio.md

 ## Bio Preview

-The `tokenURI` view renders an on-chain SVG preview of the bio string.
+The `tokenURI` view renders an on chain SVG preview of the bio string.
 A newline is automatically added every 40 characters, such that the bio is divided across up to 5 lines.

 Note that newlines are not added at continutation bytes, zero-width joiners, or skin tone modifiers.